2013 Lexus RX 350 Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say the RX 350’s cabin is luxurious and comfortable, but a few complain about the layout and functionality of its features.
-However, its overall design is attractive, and both rows of seats are spacious and comfortable.
+Reviewers say the 2013 Lexus RX 350’s cabin is luxurious and comfortable, but a few complain about the layout and functionality of its features.
+However, they write that its overall design is attractive, and both rows of seats are spacious and comfortable.

 - "Upscale appointments, exceptional cabin materials and cutting-edge tech features make the 2013 Lexus RX 350 look and feel suitably expensive for its price." -- Edmunds